Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/at.md

 | 2 | d | Lookup index, the first value has index 0. |

 Returns the number found at given index.
 If index is out of range, then the returned value is NaN.
+Negative indexing is not supported.
+Fractional indices are truncated toward zero (e.g. 0.5 -> 0).
+The function returns an error if the index value is `NaN` of `Inf`.

 ```
 DArray = {10,11,12,13,14}